oSharpey/cyber-obsidian/year-2/HBCS/Reading-Summaries.md

-Interesting how they weighted the cyber security behaviour passwords should be ranked higher than other factors than sign up Using comp8 to measure security of passwords not the best way Not too much difference between means of suffering cyber attack - would have been different
+Interesting how they weighted the cyber security behaviour passwords should be ranked higher than other factors than sign up Using comp8 to measure security of passwords not the best way Not too much difference between means of suffering cyber attack - would have been different if weighting was different Mostly common sense